gcc 4.3.2 compared to gcc 4.5

 I used a Spec mark test suite created by NIST called SciMark2.
 SciMark2 is composed of multiple tests as follows:

 A Composite test is computed to evaluate a typical average.
 BEWARE this average may NOT be relevant for your application as satted above.
-Also note before looking at the graphs below that function inlining kicks in only at -O3 (this may be relevant as there is an inline function bug in gcc 4.3.2 possibly forcing your application to be compiled with -fno-inline as reported in You do not have access to view this node.
+Also note before looking at the graphs below that function inlining kicks in only at -O3 (this may be relevant as there is an inline function bug in gcc 4.3.2 possibly forcing your application to be compiled with -fno-inline as reported in 32 and 64 bits, tricks and tips.
 All tests were done 10 times and an average taken (this first wave was done using OO calc and I did not include the error bars which are marginal).

 Several tests were performed summarized in the table below: